lupoinvesting/DC_charts_loader/readme.md

 git clone https://github.com/lupoinvesting/DC_charts_loader.git
 ```

+load the files you wish to browse in data folder

-add the name of the files you wish to see in row 9 of main.py
+enter the name of the file you want to browse (not the _data.feather file) in config.json

 ## CONTROLLING THE CHARTS